PhilipPartsch/open-someip-spec/src/someip-compat.rst

     :status: valid
     :collapse: True

-In order to support a Service with more than one version the following is required:
+In order to support a service with more than one version the following is required:

 .. feat_req:: 🎯
     :id: feat_req_someipcompat_800